Christoper-Edmunds/Core-Concepts-Demo/Linked Lists/README.md

 Adjacency linked list: one to many relationship of nodes where a node can point from 1 to indefinite nodes

+Circular linked list: singly or doubly linked list where the final node always points to the head node

 ## Linked List Editor
 A future development module for interacting with generated linked lists, will contain the following functionality